 Why Polysorbate 80 in Bath Bombs?

-Some colorants, mica's in particular, that many DIYers or people selling bath bombs use, will create this ring of color around the tub.
+In fact, colorants like mica’s that many DIYers or people selling bath bombs use, oftentimes leaves said colored ring around the tub.
 When polysorbate 80 is added to the bath bombs it helps distribute or disperse these colorants better in the water, preventing this issue.

-It does a similar thing with the oils used as well.
-Oils used in bath bombs can potentially be a safety concern, because they tend to make the bottom of the tub slippery.
-However, oils can also have a wonderful effect on the skin, so many bath bomb makers include them in their recipe.
+Similarly, it will help disperse oils.
+Oils are not water soluble.
+Oils used in bath bombs can potentially be a safety concern.
+They tend to make the bottom of the tub slippery, after settling.
+However, oils can also have a wonderful effect on the skin, therefore makers include them in recipes.
 Polysorbate 80 helps to disperse the oils as well.

-In our experience, however, if you are one to use a considerable amount of oils in bath bombs the bottom of the tub almost always will become slippery even when polysorbate 80 is used, so be mindful of that!
+However, if you are one to use a considerable amount of heavy oils in bath bombs the bottom of the tub may be effected regardless.

 Related Article: Can’t Miss Recipe for Foaming Bath Bombs

-If you don't want to have to deal with the ring from the colorant, you can try and use water soluble colorants.
-These include, for us anyways, bath certified dyes, (which typically have to be bloomed) for use.
-Their are some water soluble "lake" colorants as well, but the majority of them are oil soluble.
+If you wish to eliminate polysorbate 80, you may want to think about the colorants and oils used.
+If you don’t want to have to deal with the ring from the colorant, you can use water soluble colorants.
+For example, bath certified dyes, (which typically have to be bloomed).
+Their are some water soluble “lake” colorants as well.

-There are other liquid colorants you can find on the market that don't need the polysorbate 80, however if you're including any oils in your bath bombs, polysorbate 80 should still be used!
+There are other liquid colorants you can find on the market that don’t need polysorbate 80, as they are water soluble.
+However, if you’re including any oils in your bath bombs, polysorbate 80 can be important.

 Like most other things bath & beauty related, it’s important to test out percentages of polysorbate 80 dependent on the rates of other ingredients in your bath bombs, like colorants and oil usage.

-Please share your thoughts or experience using polysorbate 80 in bath bombs, lotions, baths oils or even in bath sprays that you've had success with or experimented with.
+Please share your thoughts or experience using polysorbate 80 in bath bombs, lotions, baths oils or even in bath sprays.
 Let other DIYers know what works.
 As always, make sure to get your ingredients from reputable sources and companies!